yasindce1998/KubeDagger/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-`kubedagger` is a rootkit that leverages multiple eBPF features to implement offensive security techniques.
+`KubeDagger` is a rootkit that leverages multiple eBPF features to implement offensive security techniques.
 We implemented most of the features you would expect from a rootkit: obfuscation techniques, container breakouts, persistent access, command and control, pivoting, network scanning, Runtime Application Self-Protection (RASP) bypass, etc.

 This rootkit was presented at [BlackHat USA 2021: With Friends Like eBPF, Who Needs Enemies?](https://www.blackhat.com/us-21/briefings/schedule/#with-friends-like-ebpf-who-needs-enemies-23619) and [Defcon 29: eBPF, I thought we were friends !](https://defcon.org/html/defcon-29/dc-29-speakers.html#fournier).
 While we presented our container breakouts at BlackHat, you'll want to check out our Defcon talk to see a demo of the network scanner and the RASP bypass.
 Slides and recordings of the talks will be available soon.

 ## **Disclaimer**
-This project is **not** an official Datadog product (experimental or otherwise), it is just code that happens to be developed by Datadog employees as part of an independent security research project.
  The rootkit herein is provided for educational purposes only and for those who are willing and curious to learn about ethical hacking, security and penetration testing with eBPF.

 **Do not attempt to use these tools to violate the law.
 The author is not responsible for any illegal action.
 Misuse of the provided information can result in criminal charges.**